trubrics/trubrics-sdk/README.md

 (venv)$ pip install trubrics
 ```

-## Collect user feedback with the FeedbackCollector
+## Collect human feedback with the FeedbackCollector

 The Trubrics FeedbackCollector helps you to collect user feedback on your models with your favourite python web development library.
 Exposing ML data and model results to users / domain experts is a great way to find bugs and issues.
 To close the loop on feedback issues and ensure they are not repeated, Data Scientists can build validations using the [ModelValidator](#validate-a-model-with-the-modelvalidator).